 Stay in charge wherever the sun shines.

 Why solar power?
 Well it’s cleaner, more sustainable energy.
 It’s virtually infinite, unlike fossil fuels, and you don’t have to drill into the earth to get to it.
 It doesn’t seep or spill into our oceans.
 It doesn’t pollute our air or give people black lung disease.

-Logitech’s wireless K750 keyboard is only 1/3-inch thick and connects to your computer via a USB receiver plugged into your laptop.
+Logitech’s wireless K750 keyboard is only one-third of an inch thick and connects to your computer via a USB receiver plugged into your laptop.
 Any light source will power the keyboard, which holds a three-month charge.
-This model only works with PCs, but you can get a Mac version as well. $38.

-The RunningSnail AM/FM weather alert radio can be powered four ways: by hand crank, solar power, microUSB, or AAA batteries.
-The radio features a one-watt LED flashlight, 2000mAh battery—12 hours of light or about six hours of radio—and has na SOS alarm that makes a loud noise and flashes a red emergency light. $30.
+The RunningSnail AM/FM weather alert radio can be powered four ways: by hand-crank, solar power, microUSB, or AAA batteries.
+The radio features a one-watt LED flashlight, 2000mAh battery—12 hours of light or about 6 hours of radio—and has an SOS alarm that makes a loud noise and flashes a red emergency light.

 4Ms educational solar rover kit comes with everything you need to build a single solar-powered soda can vehicle.
 It’s recommended for ages eight and up.